practicalli/clojure/docs/clojure-cli/defining-aliases.md

 ## Examples

 ???
 HINT "Practicalli Clojure CLI Config provides a wide range of aliases"
-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.

 ### Simple Project